microsoft/vscode-docs/docs/editor/debugging.md

 **Q: What Node.js version is required for Node.js debugging?**

-**A:** Version 0.12.x is recommended, though most functionality is supported in 0.10.x as well (except break on uncaught exceptions).
+**A:** Version 0.12.x is recommended, though most functionality is supported in 0.10.x as well (except break on unhandled exceptions).

 **Q: Is Mono debugging supported on Windows?**